Kristina Arnaudova: Biography

 Meanwhile, she collaborated with Vasil Hadjimanov on their cult song "Da si merak" and promote it in June 2012.

 In 2013 she published "Take me" (Zemi me), a song that is her author's work, in collaboration with Bojan Trajkovski, and it is a song that has become one of her evergreens, known and sung even today.

 "Take me" won the award for best pop rock hit at the Radio Festival 2014.

 In May 2014 she released the album "Zemi me" titled after its most famous song and the songs from that album, including the duet with the group "I Q", became hits on the radio stations.

 At the "Skopje Festival" 2015, she appeared as the author of two songs, one of which, "Beautiful" (Ubava) later became the biggest hit and was performed by the group "I Q", won the first place at the festival.

 In 2015, Christina decided to make her long-time childhood dream a reality and founded an association dedicated to children living in poverty, which she called "Project Happiness".

 Today, the "Happiness Project" is her priority and the largest association for children in North Macedonia.
-It is also her major focus; she personally writes all the projects the association works on, finds ways to fund it and is entirely dedicated to helping children in need.
-She is well known for personal involvement and being directly in touch with parents and children from all over the country.
+The organization runs free music and arts school and a drama studio for children in Skopje.
+Through her involvement with the Happiness Project, Kristina writes all the projects the association works on and locates sources of funding.
+She sees children in need as a primary concern for both herself and the Happiness Project.
+This personal involvement and being directly in touch with parents and children from all over the country has made Kristina well known.

 Within the association, Kristina started the first free music and arts school for children at social risk, "Gitari Dirki i Svirki", located in Skopje, and a Children's Drama Studio "Neverland".
 Both are completely free of charge for children in social risk.

 She believes that only well-educated and happy children can lead to a better society and that if we don't provide children with equal opportunities today, the consequences for the whole society in the future will be dire.

 Since 2016 she has been entirely dedicated to her humanitarian work, family and children.
 Her music career and live performances have taken the back seat.
 Children at social risk and humanitarian work, she says, are her occupation, her life's mission and her love.

 Kristina says she has never given her utmost in the music career since family and humanitarian work have always been her priority.
 Nonetheless, she does not regret it, because everyone should follow their heart, not their balance in the bank account.

 Kristina is a singer, author, producer, woman, mother, wife, humanitarian, a person who stands for a better life and equality for everyone, especially children.

 As a public figure, humanitarian and musician, she has won numerous awards, including: